1966 United States Senate special election in Virginia: Primary results

-Unlike Robertson, Byrd held his Democratic candidacy against longtime "Young Turk" Boothe, who had had a substantial career in the state legislature opposing "Massive Resistance" and after failing to reform the organization, would firmly split form it by 1963, although he had had conflicts with it as early as 1950 when he proposed bills ending segregation on public transportation.
-Boothe campaigned by attacking Byrd's philosophy and his record on massive resistance, whilst Byrd largely ignored Boothe and presented himself as a defender of states' and individual rights.
+Unlike Robertson, Byrd held his Democratic candidacy against longtime "Young Turk" Boothe, who had had a substantial career in the state legislature opposing "massive resistance" and after failing to reform the organization, would firmly split form it by 1963, although he had had conflicts with it as early as 1950 when he proposed bills ending segregation on public transportation.
+Boothe campaigned by attacking Byrd's philosophy and his record on massive resistance, while Byrd largely ignored Boothe and presented himself as a defender of states' and individual rights.

 The fact that many Byrd Organization members are known to have supported Robertson's opponent William B. Spong Jr., and that Boothe failed to avoid the "anti-organization" label as Spong could, alongside the power of Byrd's name, may account for Boothe's narrow failure to emulate Spong by defeating a conservative Senate incumbent.